The Division of Student Affairs is committed to sustainability in order to meet present needs without compromising the ability to meet future needs.

 Division of Student Affairs Green Guide

 • Enable “sleep mode” on computers, printer, and copiers when not in use after 5 minutes.
-Turn off computer and monitor at the end of the work day (leave your computer on if you need your computer to access your remote desktop connection or your server after hours).
+Turn off computers and monitors at the end of the work day.

-• Unplug office equipment and small appliances (fax machines, printers, copiers, microwaves, coffee pots, radios, etc.) before leaving for extended breaks such as Thanksgiving Break, Winter Break, Spring Break, etc.).
+• Unplug electronics, equipment and appliances (chargers, faxes, printers, copiers, coffee pots, etc.) before breaks (such as Thanksgiving, Winter Break, and Spring Break).

-• Regularly check that windows are closed and latched shut during heating and cooling season.
-(If windows are not latched, they can slide open over time and remain open and go unnoticed all season long.)
-Report windows that are stuck open or cannot be closed to conserve energy.
-Use thermal barriers (blinds/draperies) as needed during cold weather to keep air warm.
+- Make sure windows are latched shut during heating and cooling season.
+Unlatched windows can slide open over time and unnoticed, can remain open all season long.
+Report windows that cannot be closed.

-“The campus uses approximately a half billion gallons of water annually, however, water consumption decreased 14.4 % between 2007 and 2009.
-The reason for the sharp decrease in water consumption is likely the result of new water saving devices such as low flow toilets, showers, faucets, and moisture sensors on irrigated fields.”
+Each year, our campus uses approximately a half billion gallons of water.
+Across campus, we have water-saving devices such as low flow toilets, showers, faucets, and moisture sensors on irrigated fields. https://sustainability.umd.edu/campus/water

 • Don’t run faucets any longer than needed and use minimal water pressure.

-• Provide recycling containers, along with trash containers, for staff, students, and visitors in all Student Affairs offices and buildings.
+• Provide recycling containers, along with trash containers, in all Student Affairs offices and buildings.
 Keep a recycling container at your desk.
-For the most current information about what to recycle on campus, refer to www.sustainability.umd.edu/content/campus/recycling.php.

 • “If it tears, it can be recycled” is the general rule to follow in terms of paper recycling.
 Paper includes: white or colored paper, shredded paper, letters, folders, phone books, books, notebooks, memos with staples, card stock, non-metallic wrapping paper, cardboard, paperboard, and pizza boxes (discard leftover food).